ileafCode/ChronOS_UEFI/README.md

 - LAI (Lightweight AML interpreter) https://github.com/managarm/lai/tree/master
 - SHMALL (Simple Heap Memory ALLocator) https://github.com/CCareaga/heap_allocator
 - FatFs - Generic FAT Filesystem Module http://elm-chan.org/fsw/ff/

+## Notes
+The minumum amount of RAM it can handle right now is 48 MB (tested in QEMU).
+I doubt anyone would have that much RAM, as this is a UEFI OS.